 An Old Man’s Memories of a Childhood Event

 Back in 1893 (Meiji 26), Chōgen-ji’s take takeover of Shōnen-ji began.
-The person put in charge of transfer of the temple archives and graves was Shibata Kichigorō[xxxi].
+The person put in charge of transferring the temple archives and graves was Shibata Kichigorō[xxxi].
 He was involved in many aspects of the merger.
 His biggest task was processing the remains of about 30,000 ashen and skeletal remains with no families to care for them.
-Chōgen-ji didn’t have space for all the unclaimed graves, so Kichigorō also was charged with transporting them to Kyūkō-ji in modern Shibuya Ward to a new muen-zuka.
+Chōgen-ji didn’t have space for all the unclaimed graves, so Kichigorō was also charged with transporting them to Kyūkō-ji in modern Shibuya Ward to a new muen-zuka.
 Among the remains, Kichigorō’s team discovered a 甕 kame earthenware funerary urn with the name Kiyokawa Hachirō written on it.
-The remains had been cremated, so it’s not known if they had found headless or “headful” remains.
+The remains had been cremated, so it’s not known if they had found “headless or headful remains.”

 So What Really Happened to Kiyokawa Hachirō’s Head and Trunk?

-Well, we don’t know.
+Ultimately, we don’t know.
 As I said, the Yanagisawa clan cremated the body and put it in a mass burial.
 They probably wanted nothing to do with him but were just fulfilling their obligation in the eyes of the law.
 They probably also didn’t want anti-shōgunate rōnin coming to their family temple to honor a guy who was clearly a dick.
-Silently burying him where only the monks attended the grave was probably a good move.
-Whether they buried a corpse with or without a head can’t be said, but it doesn’t really matter because the “alleged head grave” at Denzū-in was marked and was considered the “official grave.”
+Silently burying him where only monks attended anonymous graves was probably a good move.
+Whether they buried a corpse with or without a head can’t be said, but it doesn’t really matter because the “alleged head-grave” at Denzū-in was marked and was considered the “official grave.”

 To be honest, Kiyokawa Hachirō has never been at the top of anyone’s “cool samurai” list.
 I’ve met a lot of Bakumatsu fans and it’s usually the same names that come up.
 But if anyone says, “I love Hachirō,” then I’ll be a monkey’s uncle[xxxiii].
 By that I mean, pretty much nobody gave a shit where his grave was except for a few relatives.
 If Shibata Kichigōrō hadn’t said anything to the right people or had died before 1912, this wouldn’t even be worth writing about.